 Tons of small businesses struggle to figure out the best way to advertise for their products and services without blowing their budget.
 Yet small businesses still advertise every single day.
 A return-on-investment (ROI) or even a return-on-ad-spend (ROAS) from advertising must be possible or small businesses would have stopped years ago.

 Of course, the key to that type of ROI is smart planning.
-In this blog post, you’ll learn all about small business advertising including the difference between marketing and advertising, traditional advertising options, digital advertising options and how to plan your advertising...even what questions to ask!
-Read on, your business depends on it!
+In this blog post, you’ll learn all about small business advertising including the difference between marketing and advertising, traditional advertising options, digital advertising options, and how to plan your advertising-- even what questions to ask!

 For a long time, small businesses were limited to traditional advertising options.
 While these can still be effective in some cases, in general, they can quickly become very costly for small business.

 Compared to traditional advertising, online advertising has opened up a world of affordable, easy-to-use choices for small business owners.
-Digital advertising can also be more valuable to business owners, since 55% of people learn about products by going online and 74% of people go online daily.
+Digital advertising can also be more valuable to business owners, since mobile search ads can increase brand awareness by 46%, while more than 50% of smartphone users have discovered a new product or company when performing a search on their mobile device.
 Advertising online can be the best way to capture your target customers' attention.

 Given how accessible digital advertising is to small business owners, it’s worth exploring the different options available online.
 Here we’ll look at two of the most popular forms of online advertising for small businesses: pay-per-click (PPC) ads and social media ads.